 A few kilometres away, you will find Glyfa, Apantima, Soros, Sostis, Monastiria, Kampos and Livadia, wonderful beaches with clear blue waters.
 To the south, the beach of Agios Georgios, sheltered, with translucent waters, lends itself to seabed exploration.
 From there, you can cross over to Despotiko for a dive in the waters of Livadi, a beach of rare seductive beauty.

-The main settlement on the island is an architectural marvel, as the two-storey houses effectively form the walls of a fortress.
-This is a typical example of Venetian style fortification, behind which are enchanting neighbourhoods and their local churches.
+The main settlement on Antiparos is an architectural marvel, as the two-storey houses effectively form the walls of a fortress.
+This is a typical example of Venetian-style fortification, behind which are enchanting neighbourhoods and their local churches.

 Hire a bike from Hora and experience the extraordinary feeling of freedom cycling from Hora to Livadia through Kampos.